 The plug-in hybrid version: 42 miles of pure electric range before the hybrid system kicks in.
 For commutes under 40 miles, most RAV4 Prime owners rarely use gasoline at all — the EPA-rated "combined" is misleadingly low because it understates real-world PHEV usage.

-Substantially more expensive than the regular RAV4 Hybrid, but qualifies for the federal plug-in credit.
-For drivers with home charging and short commutes, effectively becomes an EV 90% of the time with a gas engine in reserve for road trips.
+Substantially more expensive than the regular RAV4 Hybrid, but may qualify for the federal plug-in credit depending on current IRS income and vehicle-sourcing rules — check eligibility before assuming the discount applies.
+For drivers with home charging and short commutes, it effectively becomes an EV 90% of the time with a gas engine in reserve for road trips.

 Reliability data is slightly behind Toyota and Honda for long-term durability; lease-term ownership is fine, 7-to-10-year ownership has been more mixed.
 If you're keeping the car 5 years or less, it's worth a look on price.